ATMT-1000 Mechanical & Spatial Relations

 3 Credits

-This course covers basic measurement, formulas and functions typically encountered within an industrial environment.
+This course covers basic measurement, formulas, and functions typically encountered within an industrial environment.

 Lecture: 3 hours